Russia–United Kingdom relations: Eastern Question, Great Game, Russophobia

-London hosted the first Russian-language censorship-free periodicals — Polyarnaya Zvezda, Golosa iz Rossii, and Kolokol (″The Bell″) — were published by Alexander Herzen and Nikolai Ogaryov in 1855–1865, which were of exceptional influence on Russian liberal intellectuals in the first several years of publication.
+London hosted the first Russian-language censorship-free periodicals — Polyarnaya Zvezda, Golosa iz Rossii, and Kolokol ("The Bell") — were published by Alexander Herzen and Nikolai Ogaryov in 1855–1865, which were of exceptional influence on Russian liberal intellectuals in the first several years of publication.
 The periodicals were published by the Free Russian Press set up by Herzen in 1853, on the eve of the Crimean War, financed by the funds Herzen had managed to expatriate from Russia with the help of his bankers, the Paris branch of the Rothschild family.

 Hostile images and growing tensions

 Russia's defeat in the Crimean War had been widely perceived by Russians as a humiliation and sharpened their desire for revenge.
 Tensions between the governments of Russia and Britain grew during the mid-century period.
 Since 1815 there had been an ideological cold war between reactionary Russia and liberal Britain.
-The Russians helped Austria brutally suppress the liberal Hungarian revolt during the Revolutions of 1848-49 to the dismay of the British.
+The Russians helped Austria brutally suppress the liberal Hungarian revolt during the Revolutions of 1848–49 to the dismay of the British.
 Russian leaders felt their nation's leniency in the 1820s allowed liberalism to spread in the West.

 They deplored the liberal revolutions of 1830 in France, Belgium, central Europe; worst of all was the anti-Russian revolt that had to be crushed in Poland.
 New strategic and economic competition heightened tensions in the late 1850s, as the British moved into Asian markets.
 Russia's suppression of tribal revolts in the Caucasian region released troops for campaigns to expand Russian influence in central Asia, which the British interpreted as a long-term threat to the British Empire in India.
 There was strong hostility among British government officials to the repeated Russian threats to the Ottoman Empire with the goal of controlling the Dardanelles connecting the Black Sea and the Mediterranean Sea.

-Beginning from the early 19th century, depictions of Russia in the UK media, largely drawing on the reports of British travel writers and newspaper correspondents, frequently presented a "distorted picture" of the country; scholar Iwona Sawkowicz argues that this was due to the "brief visits" of these writers and correspondents, many of whom did not speak Russian and were "looking mostly for cultural differences."
+Beginning from the early 19th century, depictions of Russia in the British media, largely drawing on the reports of British travel writers and newspaper correspondents, frequently presented a "distorted picture" of the country; scholar Iwona Sawkowicz argues that this was due to the "brief visits" of these writers and correspondents, many of whom did not speak Russian and were "looking mostly for cultural differences."
 These depictions had the effect of increasing Russophobia in Britain despite growing economic and political ties between the two countries.
 In 1874, tension lessened as Queen Victoria's second son Prince Alfred married Tsar Alexander II's only daughter Grand Duchess Maria Alexandrovna, followed by a cordial state visit by the tsar.
 The goodwill lasted no more than three years, when structural forces again pushed the two nations to the verge of war.